LELEC210X/LELEC210X/INSTALL.md

 **the Git associated with the project should be cloned on your host system.**
 Python and STM32CubeIDE are supported on every common OS, **but GNU Radio is only properly supported on Linux distributions**.
-The project is now supported on both GNU Radio 3.8 and 3.10, the first one being only available on Ubuntu 20.04.
-GNU Radio 3.10 can be installed on Ubuntu 22.04.
-The 24.04 could be supported but has not been tested.
+The project is supported on GNU Radio 3.10, which can be installed on Ubuntu 22.04.
+Ubuntu 24.04 could be supported but has not been tested.

 > [!TIP]
 > We strongly recommend students with a Windows OS to only